 But don’t go thinking this bike has been designed just for larger users, the seat has 5 adjustment levels so can accommodate a height range of 5’2″ – 6.6″

-If your tight on space and need a well built high quality folding recumbent then the 525XRL should make the top of your list.
+If you’re tight on space and need a well built high quality folding recumbent then the 525XRL should make the top of your list.

 Marcy Recumbent Bike ME-709

-Marcy is a great company known well for producing top quality products at affordable prices, and their entry level recumbent is one of best your find in this price bracket.
+Marcy is a great company known well for producing top quality products at affordable prices, and their entry-level recumbent is one of the best you’ll find in this price bracket.